Hishiro64/auto-mpv/README.md

 # ⚙ Auto MPV

-Auto MPV simplifies the setup\update process for MPV Player.
-Fetching from external repositories, it installs VapourSynth for RIFE frame interpolation, basic shaders, scripts, and configs for a better Out-of-box experience.
-It's a fully customizable one batch script.
+Simplifies the setup\update process for MPV Player.
+Fetching from external repositories, it installs VapourSynth for RIFE frame interpolation, basic shaders, scripts, and configs for a improved Out-of-box experience.
+It's just one fully customizable batch script.
 Simply fork/clone it and make your changes.

 ![image](./preview.png)